We’ve all had it happen at one point in our lives.

 It doesn’t matter if it’s a friend, someone you’re dating, or a loved one.

 It could be something as small as not showing up when you agreed to meet or saying one thing and doing another.

-If the person acknowledges the fact they broke our trust and asks for forgiveness, most of us are willing to offer it.
+If the person acknowledges the fact, they broke our trust and asks for forgiveness, most of us are willing to offer it.

-Since trust is an essential part of any healthy relationship, it’s important to know when to break off the relationship.
+Since trust is essential to any healthy relationship, it’s important to know when to break off the relationship.

 We’ve got five tips to help you know when to call it quits when trusting someone:

 1) Listen To Your Instincts

 Do you have a feeling in your gut that something isn’t right?

 Your instinct understands and interprets your past experiences and wisdom – so don’t ignore it.

 If you feel you’re being deceived again, you’re probably right.